 Biofinity

 The Biofinity brand from CooperVision is made from Comfilcon A, a silicone hydrogel material with one of the highest water contents of 48%.
 These lenses are designed to reduce irritation and provide clear vision for all those with sensitive eyes.
-They are available in spherical (for those with short or long-sighted prescriptions), toric (for wearers with astigmatism), and multifocal (for those with presbyopia) forms.
+They are available in spherical (for those with short or long-sighted prescriptions), toric (for wearers with astigmatism), and multifocal (for those with presbyopia) form

 Best for a Busy Lifestyle